chimpera/beellama.cpp/README.md

 `GGML_CUDA_FA_ALL_QUANTS=ON` is required for TurboQuant and TCQ cache types.
 Add `-DCMAKE_CUDA_ARCHITECTURES=86` for RTX 3090, or `-DCMAKE_CUDA_ARCHITECTURES=89` for RTX 4090, if cross-compiling or building in CI without a GPU.

-Key binaries:

-- `build/bin/llama-server`
-- `build/bin/llama-cli`
-- `build/bin/llama-bench`
-- `build/bin/llama-perplexity`

 ### Other Backends

-BeeLlama inherits llama.cpp backend support, including Metal, HIP, Vulkan, SYCL, BLAS, CANN, MUSA, OpenVINO, OpenCL, and RPC.
+Bee inherits llama.cpp backend support, including Metal, HIP, Vulkan, SYCL, BLAS, CANN, MUSA, OpenVINO, OpenCL, and RPC.
 Use the upstream-style build docs in [docs/build.md](docs/build.md) and backend-specific pages under [docs/backend](docs/backend).

 ## Common Commands